Javanese people: Colonial Java

 In 1619 the Dutch established their trading headquarter in Batavia.
 Java slowly fell to the Dutch East India Company, which would also eventually control most of Maritime Southeast Asia.
 The internal intrigue and war of succession, in addition to Dutch interference, caused the Mataram Sultanate to break up into Surakarta and Yogyakarta.
 The further separation of the Javanese realm was marked by the establishment of the Mangkunegaran and Pakualaman princedom.
 Although the real political power in those days actually lay with the colonial Dutch, the Javanese kings, in their keratons, still held prestige as the supposed power centre of the Javanese realm, especially in and around Surakarta and Yogyakarta.

 Dutch rule was briefly interrupted by British rule in the early 19th century.
 While short, the British administration led by Stamford Raffles was significant, and included the re-discovery of Borobudur.
 Conflict with foreign rule was exemplified by the Java War between 1825 and 1830, and the leadership of Prince Diponegoro.

 Like the rest of the Dutch East Indies, Java was captured by the Empire of Japan during World War II.
 With Japan's defeat, independence was proclaimed in the new Republic of Indonesia.

 Republic of Indonesia

 When the Indonesian independence was proclaimed on 17 August 1945, the last sovereign Javanese monarchies, represented by the Sri Sultan of Yogyakarta, the Sunanate of Surakarta, Prince of Mangkunegara and Prince of Pakualaman declared that they would become part of the Republic of Indonesia.

 Yogyakarta and Pakualaman were later united to form the Yogyakarta Special Region.
 The Sri sultan became Governor of Yogyakarta, and the Prince of Pakualaman became vice-governor; both were responsible to the President of Indonesia.
-The Special Region of Yogyakarta was created after the war of independence ended and formalized on 3 August 1950.
+The Special Region of Yogyakarta was created after the war of independence ended and formalised on 3 August 1950.
 Surakarta was later absorbed as part of the Central Java province.